PlayFab/UnitySDK/README.md

 # UnitySDK README

-The easist way to get started is to use our [EditorExtensions plugin](https://github.com/PlayFab/UnitySDK/tree/master/ExampleTestProject/Assets/PlayFabEditorExtensions).
+The easiest way to get started is to use our [EditorExtensions plugin](https://aka.ms/PlayFabUnityEdEx).
 This plugin provides a clean UI for configuring the SDK as well as automatically downloading, installing and upgrading the PlayFab SDK.

 ## 1. Overview: